 Also, if necessary, resize the design to fit your wood frame.

-Step Two: How to Cut Wood with a Cricut Maker
+How to Cut Wood with a Cricut Maker

 I prefer to work on one image at a time in Design Space.
 I recommend hiding the other layers of the image and only show “believe”.
 To do this, simply click the eyeball icon on the right hand side of the window.
 It will hide/show different layers of your project.